SPGoding/spgoding.github.io/index.markdown

 ## Search Engine

 SPGoding also has a self-hosted [Searx][searx] instance.
-If you're brave enough to hand all your search history and privacy to me, [check it out][searx].
+If you're brave enough to hand all your search history and privacy to me, [check it out][search].

 You probably won't be tracked, but I can't guarantee anything.